Leody Taveras Player Props: Rangers vs. Dodgers

-The Texas Rangers and Leody Taveras (.333 slugging percentage over his past 10 games, including one homer), take on starting pitcher Tony Gonsolin and the Los Angeles Dodgers at Globe Life Field, Friday at 8:05 PM ET.
+On Saturday, Leody Taveras (.211 on-base percentage in past 10 games, 119 points below season-long percentage) and the Texas Rangers face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 4:05 PM ET.

-He hit a home run while going 2-for-4 in his most recent game against the Rays.
+He had a hitless performance in his most recent game (0-for-4) against the Dodgers.

 Leody Taveras Game Info & Props vs. the Dodgers